Trip in Northern Thailand

 The next day, we got up early for a Doi Inthanon National Park tour,

-We went to Van with other travelers (we were the only Israelis on this trip)
+We went with other travelers (we were the only Israelis on this trip)

-and drove to the falls named Wachirathan Waterfall
+and arrived to our first point the Wachirathan Waterfall

 From there we proceeded to an authentic and intriguing little village

-In the village guide, he explained to us about the lives of the residents
+In the village the guide explained to us about the lives of the residents

 and the interesting vegetation of the place.